SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 # 5. Download and test the Switch application

 Please repeat the steps from the chapter **3.
-Download and test the Light application** and test if the Switch application works.
+Download and test the Light application** and test if the Switch application is working by pressing enter on the Serial 1 tab of the Launch console.
 See Figure 5-1.

 <div align="center">
   <img src="Images/CLITest.png">